 Milt Friedly has received recognition locally, regionally, nationally and internationally for his work in ceramics, printmaking and sculpture.
-His work has been included in exhibitions at the Urban Center for Contemporary Art; the Brooklyn Waterfront Artists Coalition; the Yellowstone Art Museum; the Nicolayson Art Museum; the San Angelo Museum of Fine Arts; Museum; the Gallery of American Craft; the Susquehanna Art Museum; the Lancaster Museum of Art; the Bedford Gallery; the University of Oklahoma; the Savannah College of Art and Design; Denise Bibro Fine Art; the Demuth Museum; the George Krevsky Gallery; the University of the Arts, Philadelphia and the Lesher Center for the Arts.
+His work has been included in exhibitions at the Urban Center for Contemporary Art; the Brooklyn Waterfront Artists Coalition; the Yellowstone Art Museum; the Nicolayson Art Museum; the San Angelo Museum of Fine Arts; Museum; the Gallery of American Craft; the Susquehanna Art Museum; the Lancaster Museum of Art; the Bedford Gallery; the University of Oklahoma; the Savannah College of Art and Design; Denise Bibro Fine Art; the Demuth Museum; the George Krevsky Gallery; the University of the Arts, Philadelphia; the Lesher Center for the Arts; and the European Cultural Center, Venice, Italy.
 His work is included in a number of public collections and many private collections.
 He received Fine Arts Degrees from Arizona State University (BFA Ceramics and Printmaking) and the University of Wyoming (MFA Sculpture and Printmaking).
 He is Professor of Art at Elizabethtown College and directs the Susquehanna Center for the Creative Arts.

 I have been working with remnants (found objects) including welded steel and other mixed media works.
 My interest in based on physical attraction to the material as well as intrigue with the materials history both long and short term.
 While some of the materials had specific use and contain a more transparent past others are more mysterious.
 I am attracted to items that have an immediate past like remnants from a meal as well as objects that invoke nostalgia and a longer history.